My newest sketch inspired by the Tree of Life from ancient stories of old.

 When I attended Spectrum Art Live! in Kansas City in 2012 I learned a ton.
 Stuff that has stuck with me.
 One of the main lessons I learned was to not force yourself into a place you don’t fit when it comes to your work.
 As T has repeatedly said aloud to herself, “Don’t set yourself up to fail”.
 My friend Cindy posted a similar lesson with her writing over at her blog Elephant Soap.
 At Spectrum, artist, art director, publisher and more kept repeating that as an artist, it’s important to find that place you fit.
 There IS a gallery you fit in, you just have to find it.
 I searched and searched and then, quite by accident found DNA GAlleries.

-Sunday, March 2nd, I am going back up there to mingle for the opening of the show.
-I’m scared, but it’s a good scared.
 On New Year’s Eve I announced that my goal was to “take back my power” and not give it away any more and I was going to do things that scared me.
 So far, so amazing.
 I have e-published “The Chicken Story”, submitted a work to Spectrum to be judged and possible published in their annual book, and taken a work to a gallery to show.
 Not bad.
 Not bad at all.
-I couldn’t do it without all the love and support of my friends, who are my family.
-Thank you.
-A special thank you to Turayis.
-She always knows exactly how to make me feel like a Warrior Princess and makes me feel safe and real at the same time.
-I love you, little Bard.

 I need to draw.
 I need to draw every day.
 Sometimes I just can’t get into it.
-I tell myself I’m exhausted, which I am, from having to deal with all the noise and all the talking down to I get all day from people I work for and with that make 3 or 4 or even 5 times as much as I do and don’t have to worry whether or not they are making their house payment next month.
+I tell myself I’m exhausted, which I am, from having to deal with all the crazy from people I work with that make 3 or 4 or even 5 times as much as I do and don’t have to worry whether or not they are making their house payment next month.
 Such is life, I’m told.
 Get over it and go on.
 Excuses get you no where.
-I still need to draw every day.
+It’s true and I still need to draw every day.

 Xena 365.
 Or #Xena365 if you happen to wonder around Facebook using hashtags.
 You can also use Xena Netforum a fan site that T & I admin, to follow along and watch as I attempt to draw something or someone in the Xenaverse every single day for a year.